Niroop2004/KNN-diabetes-classifier/README.md

 # KNN-diabetes-classifier
+This project uses the K-Nearest Neighbors (KNN) algorithm for two classification tasks:
+- Diabetes Prediction using the Pima Indians dataset
+- Wine Quality Classification using the Wine Quality dataset.
-This project implements a machine learning pipeline using the K-Nearest Neighbours (KNN) algorithm to classify whether a patient is diabetic or not, based on medical attributes.
-It includes data pre-processing, feature normalization, model training, evaluation for different values of k, and a user input interface for real-time prediction.
+It includes data preprocessing, normalization, model evaluation across various k-values, and a manual input interface for real-time predictions.
+Implemented in Python with scikit-learn and visualized using Matplotlib and Seaborn.

 # Problem Statement
 ## Using sample dataset, apply the k-nearest neighbor classifier and analyse its performance with different values of k.